 Consider all the places where your brand’s logo needs to exist: from your website, your Facebook page’s profile picture, YouTube channel banner, to even the little “favicons” you see in your current browser tab.

 If you have a text logo as your Instagram avatar, for example, it’ll be almost impossible to read.
 To make your life easier, create a square version of your brand logo with an icon element that remains recognizable even at smaller sizes.

 Notice how the Walmart logo has both the “sparks” icon and the wordmark, which can be used separately.

-The following are some of the different logo types you can choose to help you communicate with designers and find a style that makes sense for your brand.
+The following are some of the different logo types you can choose to help you communicate with designers and find a style that makes sense and will help establish your brand.
 Keep the colors and fonts you chose in mind to make sure they work together with your logo to convey your brand.

 Abstract: Google Chrome